 We urge students to include faculty who will provide both depth and breadth of expertise.
 Student committees should include members who use different approaches, methods, perspectives, and perhaps even a different species.
 All of the members of the committee must be members of the graduate faculty at Duke University.
 Students and their Faculty Mentors should discuss who would be the best set of individuals for this role.
 Students should then provide the DGS with a list of potential committee members along with a written explanation of how both depth and breadth (of topic area, approach, perspective, method) are reflected in the committee membership.
 Students should provide a rationale for including each member of the committee.
 This statement will then be used by the DGS to determine if the committee composition meets departmental approval.
 If it does not then an additional member or a substitute member can be suggested by the DGS.

 Once approved, the DGS will nominate this list of individuals to the Dean of the Graduate School who must formally approve the committee.
-Students must have an approved committee not later than three months (90 days) before the preliminary examination (in this case, the oral defense of the MAP).
-The formal approval from the Graduate School often takes a few weeks and this formal approval must be in hand at least 60 days prior to defending your MAP.
+Students must have an approved committee no later than 30 days before the preliminary examination (in this case, the oral defense of the MAP).
+The formal approval from the Graduate School often takes a few weeks so please submit your committee ahead of time.

 The MAP is a research paper in which the student should (a) provide a new integration of an existing body of literature that offers novel ideas, hypotheses, and/or theoretical perspectives, (b) identifies major gaps in the literature, and (c) discusses how those gaps might be filled.
 The paper cannot be a simple review of the literature; it must provide a synthesis or integration of theory and research on the topic and be issue or idea focused.
 The student’s goal should be to become a leading expert in the chosen research question and to demonstrate his or her expertise by providing an integrative review of the literature that moves the area forward.
 The paper should be original and not derivative of another paper already published or unpublished but known to the student.